-A plastic surgeon is certified for their specialty through the American Board of Plastic Surgery and then are listed on the official ABMS Board.
-American Board of Medical Specialties which is a non-profit organization with 24 Member Boards that oversee the development, standards, an implementation of professional medical specialty boards, including the American Board of Plastic Surgery.
-To find out if a plastic surgeon is board certified, go to ABMS MOC at www.certificationmatters.org and type in the surgeon’s name.
+A plastic surgeon is certified for their specialty through the American Board of Plastic Surgery and listed on the official American Board of Medical Specialties (ABMS) Board.
+The ABMS is a non-profit organization with 24 separate Member Boards that oversee the development, standards, and implementation of professional medical specialty boards, including the American Board of Plastic Surgery.
+To find out if a plastic surgeon is board certified, visit ABMS at www.certificationmatters.org and enter the surgeon’s name.
 Other oversight boards include American Osteopathic Association for Doctors of Osteopathy who also specialize in plastic surgery.

 Learn more about our triple board-certified surgeons below: